 Web Application Firewall¶

-Web application firewalls (WAF) are used to monitor or block common attack payloads (like XSS and SQLi), or allow only specific request types and patterns.
+Web Application Firewalls (WAF) are used to monitor or block common attack payloads (like XSS and SQLi), or allow only specific request types and patterns.
 Applications should use them as a first line of defense, attaching them to entry points like load balancers or API gateways, to handle potentially malicious content before it reaches application code.
-Cloud providers curate base rule sets which will block or monitor common malicious payloads:
+Cloud service providers curate base rule sets which will block or monitor common malicious payloads:

 By design these rule sets are generic and will not cover every attack type an application will face.
 Consider creating custom rules which will fit the application's specific security needs, like: